030421 Twin Oaks Rally Elko, GA

 COVID precautions will result in staging activities in a manner heretofore not seen at our rallies.
 Masks will be required and activities will be staged outdoors to the extent weather conditions and logic permit.
 We will have use of the clubhouse during our stay.

 If members organize food related events, there should be none involving food sharing or open-buffet style dining.
-That doesn't mean we won't eat or socialize.
+That doesn't mean you can't plan eating and socializing activities.
 Instead it means that if we snack at socials, snacks will be those you bring for yourself and should not be shared.
 "Double dip" to your heart's delight in your own bowl, not the bowl of anyone else!
-And, on-site meals if organized by the attending members, should be presented in the most sterile manner possible - maybe gloved and masked persons plating your food for you.
+And, on-site meals if organized by the attending members, should be presented in the most sterile manner possible - maybe gloved and masked persons plating your food for you; or, a bring-your-own-meal to the clubhouse for group dining.

 Spring Cleaning Event - Don't be too quick to send all your stuff to the thrift shops or curb now.
-Instead, pack a few things to bring to the rally for an outdoor Yard Sale session.
+Instead, pack a few things to bring to the rally.
+Depending upon interest, we might have a Friday afternoon outdoor Yard Sale session.
 By all means include any craft and hobby items you might want to sell.
 All proceeds of the event are yours to keep.

 Marge Mazzone has offered to conduct a jewelry making class in the clubhouse.
 The item will be a multi-colored memory wrap bracelet using handmade Fair Trade beads made in Uganda.
 The cost for the class is $15.00.
-Signup will be with Marge upon your arrival.
+Signup will be with Marge upon your arrival, probably during the arrival afternoon meet and greet.
 Masks and social distancing will be required during the class.

 All attendees are encouraged to organize and submit activity ideas to firstname.lastname@example.org